-Dacryocystitis is the acute or chronic inflammation/infection of the lacrimal sac, usually caused by a blocked nasolacrimal passage [62].
-Among adults, dacryocystitis is most often caused by chronic sinusitis or facial trauma; it is most common among infants in whom the nasolacrimal passage has not opened normally [62].
+Dacryocystitis is the acute or chronic inflammation/ infection of the lacrimal sac and is usually accompanied by a blocked nasolacrimal passage [57].
+Among adults, dacryocystitis is most often caused by chronic sinusitis or facial trauma; in infants, the most common cause is a nasolacrimal passage that has not formed or opened normally [57].
 The medial lower lid location differentiates the swelling from styes and internal hordeolum.
 Typically, there is redness and swelling over the lacrimal sac and the surrounding lid tissue.
-An ophthalmologist should be consulted promptly [62].
+An ophthalmologist should be consulted promptly [57].